binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {title="/etc/exports", linenos=off, lang=Bash}
     </dir/you/want/to/export>   machine1(option1,optionn) machine2(option1,optionn) machinen(option1,optionn)

 `machine1`, `machine2`, `machinen` are the machines that you want to have access to the spescified exported share.
 These can be specified as their DNS names or IP addresses, using IP addresses can be a little more secure and reliable than using DNS addresses.
+If using DNS, make sure the names are fully qualified domain names.

 Some of the more important options are: